Kuritsu243/FMP_Documentation/Writerside/topics/Sound-Effects.md

 ## Description

 To make my game feel more complete, I added a few sound effects to my game.
-I would have ideally wanted to implement even more, however due to time constraints I was unable to do so.
-I sourced all of my sounds from [FreeSound](https://freesound.org) - every sound published on this website is published under the Creative Commons licenses that allow the re-use of these sounds within any projects.
+I would have ideally wanted to implement even more, however, due to time constraints I was unable to do so.
+I sourced all of my sounds from [FreeSound—](https://freesound.org)every sound published on this website is published under the Creative Commons licences that allow the re-use of these sounds within any projects.

 ## Weapon Sounds